Literary Agent, Laura Rennert

 • Fantasy, spec fiction, alternate history, and horror; fresh, original, unexpected reimaginings, especially those from less represented traditions or those that play with or reinvent classic or familiar tropes in unexpected ways.
 Bonus points for fantasy and spec fiction that explore real world issues, with inventive, multi-faceted world building, like SHE WHO BECAME THE SUN, THE MERCY MAKERS, OFF WITH THEIR HEADS, DARKER BY FOUR, and the SCHOLOMANCE trilogy.

-• Retellings in all categories that feel like they’re reinventing the underlying tradition, myth, work to which they allude, (especially 19th century British Lit, Shakespeare, Dante, fairy tales, Asian mythologies).
+• Retellings that feel like they’re reinventing the underlying tradition, myth, work to which they allude, (especially 19th century British Lit, Shakespeare, Dante, fairy tales, Asian mythologies).
 Some examples are Madeline Miller and Mary Renault’s takes on Greco-Roman mythology, Maggie Stiefvater’s THE SCORPIO RACES, Naomi Novik’s SPINNING SILVER.
 Wildly original reimagining of ‘classics’ in all different traditions (I love mythology, folklore, fairy tales) in which the story feels like one only the author could tell it.
 For so many personal reasons, this author is the right person to tell this story.

 • Gothic suspense or thrillers in the vein of MEXICAN GOTHIC, focused on other regions and histories.
 I’d love one set in Japan.